Skip to main content

 Bring out your hidden scientist!

-Since the fall of 2018, we have organized family-friendly biodiversity surveys called BioBlitzes in various parks and locations throughout Broward County.
-Below is information on how you can become a Citizen Scientist, while learning about local biodiversity, rediscovering your local parks, and having fun outside!
+Since the fall of 2018, we have organized family-friendly biodiversity surveys called BioBlitzes.
+They happen in various parks and locations throughout Broward County.
+Below is information on how you can become a Citizen Scientist.
+Come learn about local biodiversity, rediscover your local parks, and have fun outside!

 Citizen-Science is the participation of the public in scientific research.
 Public participation may include data collection, sharing results, and/or analysis.
 Volunteers participating in scientific projects directly contribute to knowledge gained in many different fields.
-It is the volume of information collected during each event that will help UF researchers determine and maintain the biodiversity of an area.
+The volume of information collected during each event helps UF researchers determine and maintain the biodiversity of an area.

 A BioBlitz is an intensive citizen-science survey and has three main focus points:

-- A BioBlitz is a citizen-science event.
+1. A BioBlitz is a citizen-science event.
 Public participation is crucial in the success of a BioBlitz.
-Each person brings their own expertise, knowledge and most importantly, observation skills, which increases the precision of identification and counting of the organisms at the site.
-It is also a chance for collaboration between researchers, educators and the general public that will ultimately maintain or return an area to a rich and diverse park.
+Each person brings their own expertise, knowledge, and observation skills.
+The skills increase the precision of identification and counting of the organisms at the site.
+Collaboration between researchers, educators, and the general public help maintain or return an area to a rich and diverse park.

 Biodiversity is the number of different organisms (plants and animals) in a given area.
 High biodiversity is linked to a healthier ecosystem.
 Decline in biodiversity can be related to the introduction of invasive/exotic plants and animals, human impact (fragmentation, climate change, urbanization), and many other factors.